yoshihirokuroki/PMParameterized.jl/README.md

 # PMParameterized

-## Disclaimer: This is an initial release of packages presented in a workshop and poster at ACoP.
+## Disclaimer: This is an initial release of packages presented in a workshop and poster at ACoP14.
 Still undergoing validation and qualification.

 PMParameterized is a package that builds upon [ModelingToolkit](https://docs.sciml.ai/ModelingToolkit/stable/) for quantitative systems pharmacology (QSP) and pharmacometrics (PM).